Ritikgit789/PdfTalk.Ai/README.md

 📌 Future Enhancements
 🔹 Support for DOCX & TXT file uploads
+🔹 Better UI and UX for attract more users
 🔹 Improve AI accuracy with context-aware retrieval
 🔹 Add chat memory for better conversation flow